5 things a man can do to prepare for IVF

 Excessive amounts of alcohol consumption can damage the quality of your sperm, which can result in malformed or damaged DNA in fertilisation.
 Drinking in moderation, or not at all, is very much recommended before undergoing fertility treatment.

-If you have any further questions about how you can prepare for your fertility treatment, please feel free to contact your local CARE clinic.
+If you have any further questions about how you can prepare for your fertility treatment, please feel free to contact Care.
 We would be more than happy to discuss this further with you.